-The government has announced further plans to help reduce the lorry driver shortage.
+The UK Government has announced further plans to help reduce the LGV/HGV driver shortage.
 These plans follow the recently announced vocational test changes which will create an extra 50,000 lorry tests every year.
-DVSA has already delivered 50% more tests than were available before the pandemic.
+DVSA (Driver and Vehicle Standards Agency) has already delivered 50% more tests than were available before the pandemic.

 Ministry of Defence Driving Examiners